Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 The collaborative nature of these internships helped me develop strong communication and teamwork skills, essential for coordinating complex projects and aligning technical solutions with business needs.
-These formative experiences not only equipped Farhan with a robust technical toolkit but also instilled a proactive mindset toward problemsolving and continuous learning.
+These formative experiences not only equipped me with a robust technical toolkit but also instilled a proactive mindset toward problemsolving and continuous learning.

 ![business](https://github.com/Farhan-Fadillah/picture_list/blob/5eeb44addb2c57064bd1ac4f7e7952c8f40d90d0/business%20meeting.jpg)